Maria Iorillo, Licensed Midwife

 Licensed midwives provide the skill, knowledge, and equipment to fulfill these criteria.
 With a 3.7% Cesarean section rate and a 97% satisfaction rate, midwives provide a safe and caring birthing option.

 Comprehensive prenatal care sets the stage for a safe homebirth.
 Clinical evaluation, including lab work, assures that the mother is within the low-risk category throughout her pregnancy.
 Hour-long prenatal visits provide a relaxed opportunity to ask questions, explore feelings and concerns, and work through any emotional challenges that may arise.
-Together we will address and honor your fears.
+Together we will address your fears and honor your process.

 Through the intimacy of midwifery care, you and I build a foundation of mutual trust and confidence that will be essential during the birth.
 Our relationship develops through honest communication and personal integrity.
 I want to know how you envision your birth and what I can do to help you accomplish that dream.
 You will get to know the opportunities and limits of a homebirth setting.
 By answering questions and providing information, I will ensure that you are well equipped to make informed choices throughout your pregnancy, birth, and postpartum time.